wswebcreation/wdio-ocr-service/README.md

 script to this:

 <details>
-<summary>Click to expand to see the optimized test script!</summary>
+<summary>Click to expand and see the optimized test script.</summary>

 ```js
 describe('My OCR first test', () => {